spotinst/help/src/docs/managed-instance/features/commitments-setup-stateful-aks.md

 3. Click **Test RIs/SPs to Spot Permissions** to verify that your permissions have been successfully granted.

-##  Turn on Utilize Commitments for Virtual Node Groups from the Spot Console
+##  Turn on Utilize Commitments from the Spot Console

-1. Go to the virtual node group where you want to turn on the utilize RSs/SPs feature.
-This can be any of your virtual node groups or the virtual node group template.
-Stateful Node recommends enabling this feature on the virtual node group template so that it is applied to all your virtual node groups in the cluster.
-See [Manage AKS Virtual Node Groups]()
+1. Go to the stateful node where you want to turn on the utilize RSs/SPs feature.
+See [Manage Stateful Nodes](https://docs.spot.io/managed-instance/azure/tutorials/manage?id=manage-stateful-nodes).
-2. In the Stateful Node autoscaler strategy area, click **Utilize RIs/SPs**.
+2. In the Stateful Node strategy area, click **Utilize RIs/SPs**.

->**Important**: If the **Missing permissions** link appears, and Utilize RIs/SPs is grayed, make sure you have completed the following tasks with no errors:
+>**Important**: If the **Add permissions** link appears, and Utilize RIs/SPs is grayed, make sure you have completed the following tasks with no errors:
 >
 >  - [Get Your Azure Credentials](link)
 >
 >  - [Connect Commitments to Spot Products](link)

-## Turn on Utilize Commitments for Cluster or Virtual Node Groups from the Spot API
+## Turn on Utilize Commitments for Stateful Node in the Spot API

-You might need to distribute reservation instances/savings plans according to virtual node groups for several types of workloads on the same cluster.

-in the Spot API, for virtual node groups/clusters, the `shouldUtilizeCommitments` attribute controls utilization commitments.
+in the Spot API, the `shouldUtilizeCommitments` attribute controls utilization commitments.

-When `True` (default), and there are free reserved instances / savings plans within the Azure account, Stateful Node will utilize them before launching spot instances.
+When set to `True` (default), and there are free reserved instances / savings plans within the Azure account, Stateful Node will utilize them before launching spot instances.
-The initial virtual node group default value is inherited from the identical attribute at the cluster level.
+Make sure that the VM attached to the specific stateful node also has  `shouldUtilizeCommitments` attribute enabled.

 Under under Spot API > Elastigroup > Elastigroup Azure Stateful >...

 * [Create Staeful Node](https://docs.spot.io/api/#tag/Elastigroup-Azure-Stateful/operation/azureStatefulNodeCreate) or [Update Stateful Node](https://docs.spot.io/api/#tag/Elastigroup-Azure-Stateful/operation/azureStatefulNodeUpdate)  (under statefulNode > strategy)
-* [Create virtual node group]() or [Update virtual node group]() (under virtualNodeGroup > strategy)
+* [Get Staeful Node Status](https://docs.spot.io/api/#tag/Elastigroup-Azure-Stateful/operation/azureStatefulNodeGetStatus) or [Update Staeful Node Status](https://docs.spot.io/api/#tag/Elastigroup-Azure-Stateful/operation/azureStatefulNodeUpdate) (under statefulNode > strategy)